 What to read or watch next

-- A Room with a View (completely different but also by Forster)
+- A Room with a View, A Passage to India (also by Forster)

 - The Matrix (the machine)

 - The Stepford Wives (the human desire for perfection over reality)